-Some of the unusual fingerings listed by [9] produce sounds termed multiphonics, in which a chord-like effect is heard.
-In these cases, the impedance curve has two or more deep minima, the frequencies f_1 and f_2 of which are not close to being in simple small-integer ratio.
+Some of the unusual fingerings listed in reference [9] produce sounds termed multiphonics, in which a chord-like effect is heard.
+In these cases, the impedance curve has two or more deep minima, the frequencies $f_1$ and $f_2$ of which are not close to being in simple small-integer ratio.
 If the player uses a wide air jet, then it is possible to excite both resonances simultaneously, giving two notes, but the effect does not stop there.
-The two basic tones react back on the air jet which, because its interaction with the flute tube at the embouchure lip is nonlinear, generates excitations at frequencies that are multiple sum or difference frequencies $nf_1 \pm mf_2$ where n and m are small integers.
-This can happen only if the two basic frequencies are not very close to being in an harmonic (small integer) relationship [18].
-A simple multiphonic is shown in Figure 7, at right.
-Further examples, including sound spectra and sound files, are given in the JSV+ data base.
+The two basic tones react back on the air jet which, because its interaction with the flute tube at the embouchure lip is non-linear, generates excitations at frequencies that are multiple sum or difference frequencies $nf_1 \pm mf_2$ where n and m are small integers.
+This can happen only if the two basic frequencies are not very close to being in an harmonic (small integer) relationship [19].
+A simple multiphonic is shown in Figure 7, at the right.
+Further examples, including sound spectra and sound files, are given in the JSV+ database [18].